-What to do in The Po Delta Park
+What to do in the Po Delta Park

 Recommended excursions in the Po Delta Park

-In Ferrara we point out the excursion to the Argenta Valleys to be explored on foot, by bike or by electric boat, that of Volano-Mesola-Goro that runs along the two branches of the great river dedicated to birdwatchers and the excursion to Comacchio, city lagoon of ancient origins called the little Venice, to live along the canals aboard the typical “batane”.
+In Ferrara we point out the excursion to the Argenta Valleys to be explored on foot, by bike or by electric boat, that of Volano-Mesola-Goro that runs along the two branches of the great river dedicated to birdwatchers and the excursion to Comacchio, city lagoon of ancient origins called the little Venice, to visit along the canals aboard the typical “batane”.

 In Ravenna, easy and suggestive excursions in the Pineta di San Vitale and Piallassa della Baiona, in Punta Alberete to admire the flooded forest or along the Lamone River to follow the flight of the Herons.

 On both territories there are many dedicated paths with shields with huts, specially set up for the observation of the various species of bird life present.

 Also worthy of note to walk lovers, including the 2nd, 3rd and 6th stages of the Via Romea Germanica that touch Ferrara, Argenta and Ravenna.